 So the question is - have our techniques for uncovering fraud so improved that we’re discovering it more, or have the instances of fraud increased over recent months and years?
 Or, perhaps an even more alarming thought is – are those uncovered just the tip of the iceberg?
 It’s probably fair to say that even with the best procedures in place, it’s impossible to prevent all instances of fraud.
 However, if you really do have the best procedures in place – you can be sure that they won’t get away with it forever.
 And at some point the fraudsters become complaisant and/or lazy.

-Some sectors appear to be more at risk than others, with the National Crime Agency recently issuing a fraud alert to the construction industry in a bid to raise awareness of the growing instances of invoice fraud – most of which from false supplier accounts and employee/supplier collusion.
+Some sectors appear to be more at risk than others, with the National Crime Agency issuing a fraud alert to the construction industry in a bid to raise awareness of the growing instances of invoice fraud – most of which from false supplier accounts and employee/supplier collusion.

 So what can the P2P departments do to minimize the risk?
 Well, usually the scams are relatively straightforward.
-Take for example the recent case at Oxfam – their anti-fraud executive (yes, really) pleaded guilty to a £65k accounting scam involving fake supplier accounts and, via friends and relatives, siphoning the money into his own account.
+Take for example a case at Oxfam – their anti-fraud executive (yes, really) pleaded guilty to a £65k accounting scam involving fake supplier accounts and, via friends and relatives, siphoning the money into his own account.
 Fairly simple stuff, but in a position of trust and with policy limitations, the fraudulent activity was able to go unnoticed for some time.
 Ultimately, their systems were robust enough to pick the unusual activity up, and he was arrested.

 However, a few simple policy implementations might have prevented it from happening at all.
 The deployment of some P2P automation helps to raise overall visibility and has the ability to increase accountability across transactions and, if implemented correctly, can go a long way to reducing the opportunity for fraud.
 The key here is not just the automation itself, but to take a close look at existing procedures prior to implementation and make sure you look at the gaps in security and close down windows of opportunity.